alibaba-aero/technical-interview/introduction-questions.md

 * Can you describe your workflow when you create a web page?
 * If you could master one technology this year, what would it be?
 * How did you handle a disagreement with your boss or your collaborator?
-* What resources do you use to learn about the latest in  development?
+* What resources do you use to learn about the latest technologies in  development?